camunda/camunda-docs/docs/self-managed/tasklist-deployment/importer-and-archiver.md

 Tasklist consists of three modules:

-- **Webapp**: Contains the UI and operation executor functionality.
+- **Web app**: Contains the UI and operation executor functionality.
 - **Importer**: Responsible for importing data from Zeebe.
 - **Archiver**: Responsible for archiving "old" data (finished process instances and user operations.)
 See [data retention](data-retention.md).